cozy/cozy-doctypes/docs/io.cozy.bank.md

 - `type`: {string} - The account type in the list `['none', 'bank', 'cash', 'asset', 'credit card', 'liability']`
 - `number`: {string} - The bank account number in its institution
 - `iban`: {string} - The bank account international identifier
-- `serviceID`: {number} - In case of external service used to import transactions, this key can stores the service's account ID; can be `undefined` is the account isn't managed by any external service
+- `serviceID`: {number} - In case of external service used to import transactions, this key can store the service's account ID; can be `undefined` is the account isn't managed by any external service
 - `vendorId`: {string} - Id of the bank account on the vendor side
 - `loan`: {Object} - Specific properties for loan accounts.
 Will be undefined for all other account types
   - `contactName`: {string} - The name of the contact in the credit institution